 In April, 2003, the FASB issued Statement No. 149, Amendment of Statement 133 on Derivative Instruments and Hedging Activities.
 This statement provides clarification on the financial accounting and reporting of derivative instruments and hedging activities and requires contracts with similar characteristics to be accounted for on a comparable basis.
-Cohu is in the process of assessing the effect of No.149 and does not expect the adoption of it, which will be effective for contracts entered into or modified after June 30, 2003, to have a material effect on its financial condition or results of operations.
+The adoption of No. 149, which is be effective for contracts entered into or modified after June 30, 2003, had no material effect on our financial condition or results of operations.

 In May, 2003, the FASB issued Statement No. 150, Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity.
 This statement establishes standards on the classification and measurement of financial instruments with characteristics of both liabilities and equity and is effective for financial instruments entered into or modified after May 31, 2003.
-Cohu does not expect the implementation of this pronouncement to have a material effect on its financial condition or results of operations.
+The implementation of this pronouncement had no material effect on Cohu's financial condition or results of operations.